-65 causes of bike creaks and other annoying noises - MBR
+Causes of bike creaks and other annoying noises - MBR

 Silence is golden

 Creaks.
 Clicks.
 Knocks.
-We shows you how to hunt down and fix those annoying and potentially dangerous bike creaks and noises.
+We show you how to hunt down and fix those annoying and potentially dangerous bike creaks and noises.

 >>> How to stop disc brake howls and squeals